nichol7s/timelines-site/pages/masks-2021.md

   hash_bookmark: true
 ---

-"Better Mask" (#<a href="https://twitter.com/search?q=%23Bettermasks">#betterMasks</a>) mandates in 2021, as well as significant news articles towards the same.
+"Better Mask" mandates in 2021, as well as significant news articles towards the same.
 Countries without domestic FFP2/N95 production 11 months on from the start, will make aligned recommendations. <a href="https://twitter.com/intent/tweet?url=https%3A%2F%2Fits-airborne.org%2Fmasks-2021&via=AerosolizedC19&text=%23COVIDisAirborne%20%23masks4All%20%23BetterMasks%20%23ventilation.
 See: " target="_blank">Tweet This Page</a>